 Through your coursework, you will learn how to

-- Analyze and participate in the creation of public policy at the local, state, federal, and international levels by building consensus and using effective lobbying techniques
+- Analyze and participate in the creation of public policy at the local, state, federal, and international levels by building consensus and using effective lobbying methods

-- Participate in and influence government at all levels through an understanding of the establishment, structure, and interaction of governmental institutions
+- Participate in and influence government at all levels based on understanding of the establishment, structure, and interaction of governmental institutions

-- Use effective writing, research, analysis, advocacy, and coalition-building skills to develop and influence policy at the national and international levels
+- Use effective writing, research, analysis, advocacy, identification techniques, and coalition-building skills to develop and influence policy at the national and international levels

 - Conduct, analyze, and evaluate theoretical and empirical research for specific problems to affect domestic and international policy by applying political theory, systems, and processes in organizational environments